coolstuff01/CryptoTracker/TaskList.md

 17) priority 2 - try freeze top nav bar  - **K**

 # Cointork.com (not logged in):
 1) The buttons and fields are too far apart.
-They should start where that donation text start underneath.
+They should start where that donation text start underneath. **K**
 2) Donations at the bottom will be replaced by a button.
 More on that later.
-3) Welcome button will should be recoloured in purple same as Submit on landing page.
+Welcome button will should be recoloured in purple same as Submit on landing page.  **N**
+3) Remove grey subtext IDs in drop-down menus in all drop downs. - **K**
-4) The fields like Bitcoin and Token amount should be shrunk, they are too wide.
+4) The fields like Bitcoin and Token amount should be shrunk, they are too wide. **K**
-5) Arrows up and down should be removed from the Token amount field.
+5) Arrows up and down should be removed from the Token amount field. **N**
-6) After the coins are added, and the charts are drawn, table contents, total KPI display may need to be changed to properly fit things and show the most important stuff but we can take care of this later.
+6) After the coins are added, and the charts are drawn, table contents, total KPI display may need to be changed to properly fit things and show the most important stuff but we can take care of this later. **TBD**
 Some other notes from iNotes:
-7) Make KPI tile headings bold
+7) Make KPI tile headings bold **N**
 8) Limit number of KPI table items to 4 - **N**

 # Cointork.com (logged in):
-1) When I go to log in - we should replace the trees picture and we should combine this page with the Login page from the landing page (we shouldn't have 2 login versions).
+1) When I go to log in - we should combine this page with the Login page from the landing page (we shouldn't have 2 login versions). **K**
-2) The orange colour on this login page should be changed to purple if we choose to go with purple.
-3) The Profile button generates the dropdown somewhere further down the page when on mobile device.
+3) The Profile button generates the dropdown somewhere further down the page when on mobile device. **K**
-4) I cannot switch colour theme when on a mobile device.
+4) I cannot switch colour theme when on a mobile device. **TBD**
-5) The time sliders still don't fit on the page properly (maybe we should use the sliders that allow the user to type in the date into each of the ends.
+5) The time sliders still don't fit on the page properly (maybe we should use the sliders that allow the user to type in the date into each of the ends).
+Add buttons "YTD", "Month-to-date", "last week", "last month", etc - **N**
-6) Detailed table contents to be discussed.
+6) Detailed table contents to be discussed.  - **TBD**

 # Mobile chart potential fixes:
-1) Show tooltips as the mouse hovers along X axis - https://jsfiddle.net/a077grhm/
+1) Show tooltips as the mouse hovers along X axis - https://jsfiddle.net/a077grhm/ **N**
 2) The fact that we cannot get the tooltips to show properly when we click on bar and pie charts is due to change in Aspect Ratio from what I can tell.
-Do you have ideas on how to fix it?
+Do you have ideas on how to fix it? - **first try to remove  fixed height in gentella .min.css**

 # Enhancements: